schoko11/KEKO-Kemper-Control/README.md

 - [ ] Think about a setting to choose from different layouts -> fewer objects and less midi and network traffic
 - [ ] Nicer GUI
 - [ ] Use SVG symbols on AMP, CAB
-- [ ] Color the FX like the colors on the Kemper (with 0.0.5)
+- [x] Color the FX like the colors on the Kemper (with 0.1.0)
 - [ ] Some SYSTEM controls are not implemented (Monitor out / Main out / input source / pure cabinet ...)
 - [x] How to handle not renderable non-linear values listed above (partly approach found)?
-- [ ] Make modules to simplify handling in bigger projects
+- [x] Make modules to simplify handling in bigger projects